-In 1994, the Bank began developing local MIS systems that consisted of separate but interrelated applications, involving costing, profitability analysis, and budgeting.
+In 1994, the Bank began developing local MIS systems that consisted of separate but inter-related applications, involving costing, profitability analysis, and budgeting.
 The costing application was introduced at the end of 1997 and became fully operational in 1998.
 In June 1998, the Bank established the MIS Division to oversee the management information system.
 The system has enormously improved information for strategic management decisions, marketing of new products, pricing, cost reduction, etc.

-Since June 2000, the profitability of the Bank has been monitored on a business unit basis, according to the new organisational chart, suggested by the Bank's business consultants, Mckinsey & Company, and adopted by the Bank, while at the same time the application for performance measurement of clients, for specific groups of clients, has started being developed.
+Since June 2000, the profitability of the Bank has been monitored on a business unit basis, while at the same time the application for the performance measurement of clients and specific groups of clients is being developed.

-The MIS Division is responsible for providing budgeting and actual results and also the profitability of the Group in the interests of achieving more accurate, precise and detailed reporting to the Management.
+The MIS Division is responsible for providing budgeting and actual results and also for the profitability of the Group with a view to achieve more accurate, precise and detailed reporting to Management.

-A team from the MIS Division cooperates with consultants from the SAP firm for the installation of the Controlling Module (CO) in the Bank.
+A team from the MIS Division is co-operating with consultants from SAP to install of the Controlling Module (CO) in the Bank.

-The majority of MIS production is available on the Bank's Intranet for use by all branches, divisions and of course management, according to their needs.
+The majority of information produced by the MIS division is available on the Bank's Intranet for use by all branches, divisions and, of course, management, according to their respective needs.